 The Writing Seminar Enrollment Process

-- Will enrolling first increase my chances of getting one of my top choices?
+- Will submitting my choices first increase my chances of getting one of my top choices?

 No, the enrollment process is not first come, first served.
 Your chances of getting one of your top choices are the same, no matter when you submit your choices during the enrollment period.

-- What if I need to change my enrollment preferences after I’ve submitted them?
+- What if I need to change my preferences after I’ve submitted them?

-- Whom do I call if I have trouble enrolling in a Writing Seminar?
+- What if I have trouble enrolling in a Writing Seminar?

 - I want to make sure I'm not randomly assigned to a Writing Seminar.
 What do I do?